GalvanizeOpenSource/learn-to-code-intro-html/README.md

 #### Here's what we'll be doing:
 * Setting up our computers for web development
 * Overview of basic HTML syntax
-* Testing out basic HTML elements
+* Inspecting basic HTML elements
 * Playing around in the sandbox

 #### Before you begin, a quick gut check: